Philip Doddridge (Virginia politician): Career

 In 1796, Doddridge settled downstream along the Ohio River at newly founded Wellsburg (then Charleston), Virginia (now West Virginia).
 He became active in civic affairs and in Trinity Episcopal Church founded by his brother, the Rev. Dr. Joseph Doddridge, a frontier author, physician and Episcopalian missionary.

 He was admitted to at least the Virginia bar in 1797.
 Wellsburg was the county seat of Brooke County, Virginia (now West Virginia), and as a frontier lawyer, Doddridge also practiced in nearby counties of Pennsylvania, and Ohio specializing in land disputes common in his day.
 West Virginia founder Waitman T. Willey read law under Doddridge.
+Another of his students served as a Judge of the Missouri Supreme Court – Silas Bent Jr., father of William Bent and Charles Bent, the trader and first territorial Governor of New Mexico during the United States invasion and occupation of the Mexican territory during the Mexican-American War.
+Silas Jr. married Doddridge's cousin, Martha Kerr.

 Politics

 From 1804 to 1809, Doddridge won election and re-election to the Senate of Virginia representing the six northwestern Virginia counties, but he resigned during what normally would have been his second four-year part time position after accepting a position as Commonwealth Attorney (prosecutor) for Brooke County.
 In 1815, Brooke County voters elected Brooke as one of their two representatives in the Virginia House of Delegates, and he would both win and lose re-election several times.
 Doddridge was a leading advocate for the Virginia Constitutional Convention of 1829–1830 during which he was the leading voice for western reformers seeking greater say in Richmond amid east-west sectionalism.

 In 1822, he was an unsuccessful candidate to the Eighteenth Congress and in 1824 to the Nineteenth Congress, although he served in the Virginia House of Delegates.
 Reportedly, Daniel Webster said Doddrige was "the only man I really feared in debate."
 Doddridge was elected as an Anti-Jacksonian candidate to the Twenty-first and Twenty-second Congresses.
 During that time, he was an outspoken advocate of congressional authority during the 1832 Stanbery-Houston Affair.
 He was also chairman of the House Committee for the District of Columbia (Twenty-first and Twenty-second Congresses) tasked with codifying the district laws inherited from Maryland and Virginia.
 Doddridge served in the U.S. House of Representatives from March 4, 1829 and died in office.